samveen/mt7902-dkms/README.md

 # Firmware
 Initial firmware source is the acer website URL for the mt7902 windows driver.
 This needs to be clarified, as it's proprietary.

+# License
+- For licensing information of the source, please see https://github.com/torvalds/linux/
+- For licensing information of firmware, there is no firmware in this repo.
+- The contents of URL locations in `firmware/` that are owned by their respective owners.
+Visit their websites for licensing information.